nikhilsambarapu8978/PlagioSleuth/README.md

 Feel free to explore and modify PlagioSleuth to fit your specific use case.
 For any questions or suggestions, you can reach me at nikhilsa562@gmail.com.

 ## Issues
 If you encounter any issues while using PlagioSleuth, please open an issue on the GitHub repository.
-Your feedback is invaluable for improving the tool.
+Your feedback is valuable for improving the tool.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request.